seedaholic.com

 Harvesting:

 Fresh or dried, the leaves make a refreshing and therapeutic tea which is high in Vitamin C and has traditionally been used to treat such conditions as nervousness, insomnia, hyperactivity, colds and fevers.
-Cut and dry all parts when harvesting for cats.

 Cut flower stems for floral arrangements.